Y-JIA6/laserDenseParticleFoam/README.md

-# `LaserDPMFoam` solver
+# `LaserDPFoam` solver

 ## Overview

-`LaserDPMFoam` is an OpenFOAM solver for simulating gas–particle–laser coupled flows, with target applications in laser-based additive manufacturing processes such as Laser Directed Energy Deposition (L-DED) and laser powder-fed coating.
+`LaserDPFoam` is an OpenFOAM solver for simulating gas–particle–laser coupled flows, with target applications in laser-based additive manufacturing processes such as Laser Directed Energy Deposition (L-DED) and laser powder-fed coating.